Product Guide

 Step-by-Step Guide to Installing a Leak Diverter

-Installing a leak diverter correctly is vital when managing active leaks and trying to limit further storm damage.
+Installing a leak diverter tarp correctly is vital when managing active leaks and trying to limit further storm damage.
 Follow these steps to ensure an effective and secure setup:

 1. Identify the Source of the Leak

-2. Select the Right Diverter
+2. Select the Right Leak Diverter System

-3. Securely Install the Diverter
+3. Securely Install the Leak Diverter Tarp

-4. Connect a Drainage Hose
+4. Connect the Drainage Hose

-5. Test the System
+5. Test Your Leak Diverter System

 6. Monitor During the Storm